 Garnish the Cookies

-- Place the apricot jam in a small saucepan and add the orange flower water.
+Place the apricot jam in a small saucepan and add the orange flower water.
 Heat over medium heat for a few minutes until the jam is hot and syrupy-thin.
 Remove from the heat.
-(Instead of stove top, you can heat the jam and orange flower water in a microwave if you prefer.)

-- Submerge several cookies at a time in the hot jam.
+Submerge several cookies at a time in the hot jam.
 Remove two cookies, drain or wipe off the excess jam, and press their bottoms together.
 Roll the sandwiched cookies in the coconut and return them to the parchment-lined pan to finish cooling.
-(Note: Instead of sandwiching the cookies, you can dip them individually in the apricot syrup and then coat them with coconut.)

-- Repeat the garnishing with the remaining batches of cookies, reheating the apricot syrup if necessary to keep it of thin consistency.
+Repeat the garnishing with the remaining batches of cookies, reheating the apricot syrup if necessary to keep it a thin consistency.